dolanske/curry.ts/README.md

 ## swap

 Swap the position of two elements.
 It is recommended to use this method when selecting a single element to avoid problems.
+Note: If the chain contains multiple selected elements, it will always pick the first one, as swapping multiple elements is currently not supported.

 ```ts
 // this takes the currently selected element and swaps it with the provided one